 CB Brian Allen – Utah

 Allen is a converted WR who is exceptionally raw in coverage.
 He is 6’3 with 4.48 speed, but would need a season at the professional level to learn technique and how to tackle.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig